 Revenue on time-and-material and unit of work based contracts, are recognized as the related services are performed.
 Fixed price maintenance revenue is recognized ratably either on a straight-line basis when services are performed through an indefinite number of repetitive acts over a specified period or ratably using a percentage of completion method when the pattern of benefits from the services rendered to the customer and the Group's costs to fulfil the contract is not even through the period of contract because the services are generally discrete in nature and not repetitive.
 Revenue from other fixed-price, fixed-timeframe contracts, where the performance obligations are satisfied over time is recognized using the percentage-of-completion method.
 Efforts or costs expended are used to determine progress towards completion as there is a direct relationship between input and productivity.
 Progress towards completion is measured as the ratio of costs or efforts incurred to date (representing work performed) to the estimated total costs or efforts.
-Estimates of transaction price and total costs or efforts are continuously monitored over the term of the contracts and are recognized in net profit in the period when these estimates change or when the estimates are revised.
-Revenues and the estimated total costs or efforts are subject to revision as the contract progresses.
+Estimates of transaction price and total costs or efforts are continuously monitored over the term of the contract and are recognized in the period when these estimated total costs or efforts are subject to revision as the contract progresses.
 Provisions for estimated losses, if any, on incomplete contracts are recorded in the period in which such losses become probable based on the estimated efforts or costs to complete the contract.